singnet/dev-portal/docs/concepts/ipfs.md

 layout: default
 keywords: ipfs
 comments: false
+title: Interplanetary File System
+description: The Interplanetary File System (IPFS) is a synthesis of several new and existing innovations

 ---
+# Interplanetary File System

 The Interplanetary File System (IPFS) is a synthesis of several new and existing innovations.
 [IPFS](https://ipfs.io) is an open-source project.